Which is better for you: Disc Sander or Belt Sander?

 Requires Two Hands

 Controlling a handheld belt sander takes two hands.
-One to guide, and one to stabilize on the workpiece.
+One to guide, and one to stabilise on the work piece.

 Messy Open Design